 14. Section 2.4: 1st bullet: replace “contract” with “contact”.

-Edit made to report

-15. Section 4.3, page 18, and Section 5.1.3: The last sentence on page 18 indicates that Section 5.0 describes why there is such a large range in costs for the low-end estimate ($235M) and high-end estimate ($764M) of Alternative 3.
+This edit has been completed.15.
+Section 4.3, page 18, and Section 5.1.3: The last sentence on page 18 indicates that Section 5.0 describes why there is such a large range in costs for the low-end estimate ($235M) and high-end estimate ($764M) of Alternative 3.
 This range is greater than the +50% /-30% range that EPA uses to define acceptable uncertainty.
 It is unclear how the criterion of cost can be adequately considered when the cost estimate for Alternative 3 is so poorly constrained.

-MPCA has been meeting with State Revenue/ Local/County Official referencing in host fees and solid waste taxes that would applied to both the dig and line and dig and haul options.
-The discussions have not mature to the point of commitments from the parties on what exact taxes/fees will be accessed which requires us for now to state the estimated low and high end in the reports.
+MPCA has met with State / Local/County Officials regarding host fees and solid waste taxes that may apply to both alternatives.
+Final decisions have not been made about what taxes/fees will apply, resulting in the estimated low and high costs in the report.
 MPCA expects decisions on fees/taxes reductions will be made after we present the final designs options at the public meeting in April 2020.

 Section 5.1.3 talks about uncertainties around state and local fees, but not why there are the uncertainties.
 Explain why the fees/taxes cannot be estimated more precisely; is it dependent on receiving a variance from state/local governments and the likelihood of the government granting the variance cannot be predicted?
 If it is simply just that there is market uncertainty in what the tipping fees would be, it does not seem like the market would fluctuate more than +50% /-30%, and the FS could assume a value in the middle of the range.

-As noted under the previous comment the exact dollar amount for host tipping fees and local/county taxes has not been reached at this point which required us to report the estimated range in value
+As noted in the previous comment, the exact dollar amount for host tipping fees and local/county taxes has not been reached which resulted in the wide cost range.

 16. Section 5.1.2, 5.1.3, and 5.2.4 - various discussions related to reducing toxicity, mobility or volume through treatment: Consider adding a phrase to the effect that the relevant alternative will reduce mobility of contaminants, even though not by treatment.
 The FS Report could could also identify LFG flaring as treatment that reduces the risk of explosion and the greenhouse gas impacts of LFG, even if it does not reduce TMV.

-Language added to the report to addressed concern referencing reducing toxicity, mobility or volume impacts to the environment though treatment and LFG flaring will be included as part of the final design for the dig and line option.
+Language was added to the report to address these concerns.
+LFG flaring will be included as part of the final design for the dig and line option.
 The dig and haul option would require the waste be moved to a permitted landfill that has LFG flaring system in place.

-As additional site investigation activities and vapor intrusion studies are completed in the next year the MPCA will be adding the reports as attachment to the FFS and FRI reports for your review and comment.
+As additional site investigation activities and vapor intrusion studies are completed in the next year, the MPCA will be adding the supplemental reports to the FFS and FRI reports for your review and comment.
 Sarah Larsen and Pat Hanson will continue to have periodical conference calls with you to provide updates as the project progresses.

-If you would like to discuss further please call myself at 952-757-2608.
+If you would like to discuss further please call myself at 651-757-2608.